janmatyoo/aws-certified-generative-ai-developer-professional-reviewer/architectures.md

 - Using AWS AppConfig to store model configurations and AWS Lambda environment variables
     - AWS AppConfig enables runtime configuration changes and model switching without code deployments.
 - Using Amazon API Gateway with AWS Lambda integration and feature flags in AWS AppConfig
-    - his combination enables dynamic routing and configuration updates while supporting A/B testing.
+    - this combination enables dynamic routing and configuration updates while supporting A/B testing.

 Which combination of AWS services BEST supports Regional resilience for a mission-critical generative AI (GenAI) application?